-- The Registrar's Office will evaluate a student's academic history and will indicate the requirements that still need to be met.
+1. The Registrar's Office will evaluate a student's academic history at any time and will indicate the requirements which still need to be met.
 It is recommended that students request a graduation evaluation at the end of the freshman year or when 30 credits have been earned.
-Students enrolled in certificate programs should request an initial evaluation after completion of 50 percent of required courses. - Catalog Selection for Graduation Evaluations.
+Students enrolled in certificate programs should request this initial evaluation at the end of the first semester.

+2. Catalog Selection for Graduation Evaluations.
 A candidate for graduation will be evaluated under the catalog most appropriate, as outlined below: